-You also teach her by stepping in when things get out of hand, though – stepping in can teach children when to set limits, and can help them trust in their own safety.
+You also teach him by stepping in when things get out of hand, though – stepping in can teach children when to set limits, and can help them trust in their own safety.

 What else will my toddler learn from playing with other children?

-Social skills are important because, as a person, your child will need to get to know and get along with other people of all different kinds as she grows, but it also goes further than that.
-The little skills that go into the broader category of social skills, like impulse control, the ability to wait, the ability to listen, and the ability to stick with something she said may start out small, like following the same rules in a game, but they grow into something bigger.
-That something bigger may be playing on a sports team, working in groups in school or at a job, or even just being a cooperative part of her family as she grows.
+Social skills are important because, as a person, your child will need to get to know and get along with other people of all different kinds as he grows, but it also goes further than that.
+The little skills that go into the broader category of social skills, like impulse control, the ability to wait, the ability to listen, and the ability to stick with something he said may start out small, like following the same rules in a game, but they grow into something bigger.
+That something bigger may be playing on a sports team, working in groups in school or at a job, or even just being a cooperative part of his family as he grows.

-There may be a few bumps in the road as your little one starts to work out how to spend time with her peers, but the things she learns from it are going to be valuable to her for the rest of her life.
+There may be a few bumps in the road as your little one starts to work out how to spend time with his peers, but the things he learns from it are going to be valuable to him for the rest of his life.

 Deb McClellan.
 “Help Your Child to ‘Play Nice.’”
 University of Illinois Extension.
 University of Illinois at Urbana-Champaign, 2016.
 Web.